s9e/TextFormatter/docs/Bundles/Fatdown.md

 #### Why Fatdown doesn't suck

-Unlike the original Markdown, Fatdown's HTML support **does not leave you wide open to [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting)**.
-Markdown is designed for publishers, not user input.
+Unlike the original Markdown specification and most Markdown flavours, Fatdown's HTML support does not allow [JavaScript to be executed](https://en.wikipedia.org/wiki/Cross-site_scripting) and is suitable for untrusted input.

 ```php
 use s9e\TextFormatter\Bundles\Fatdown as TextFormatter;